php-fig/fig-standards/accepted/tests/README.md

 ----------
 Once the sources are on your machine, you now have to tell PHPunit to run the suite.
 Therefore an example phpunit.xml.dist file is shipped with the sources.
-The following list is the set of mandatory and optional settings to configure the DirectoryScanner.
+The following list is the set of mandatory and optional settings to configure the *DirectoryScanner*.
 Modify them to meet the requirements of your project.

 * (mandatory) _Psr0_ProjectRootNamespace_
   Root namespace of your project (e.g. Liip)..